Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Spin exchange

 in which $D_h(\alpha,0)$ is the infinite temperature diffusion coefficient.
-In this manner, $D_h$ decreases \emph{exponentially} with decreasing temperatures, as evident from the insets in Fig.~\ref{fig:temperature_dependence_alpha}.
+In this manner, $D_h$ decreases \emph{exponentially} with decreasing temperatures, as evident from Fig.~\ref{fig:temperature_dependence_alpha}(c).
 Arrhenius originally suggested this relation for molecular reaction rates at high temperatures \cite{Arrhenius1889}.
-It is also gives an accurate description of impurity diffusivity in the bulk \cite{Katz1971,Peterson1978,Ishikawa1985} and on the surface of metals \cite{Bonzel1970} at high temperatures and may even be derived from rather general classical statistical-mechanical considerations \cite{Fujita1988}.
+It also gives an accurate description of impurity diffusivity in the bulk \cite{Katz1971,Peterson1978,Ishikawa1985} and on the surface of metals \cite{Bonzel1970} at high temperatures and may even be derived from rather general classical statistical-mechanical considerations \cite{Fujita1988}.
 It is, however, to the best of our knowledge, the first time that such a relation emerges from a first-principle quantum-mechanical description.
 The Arrhenius form also suggests that we can interpret $\varepsilon$ as an \emph{activation energy} of the diffusive process.
-We note that the activation energy is considerably lower for $\alpha = 0.08$ [Fig.~\ref{fig:temperature_dependence_alpha}(a)] than for $\alpha = 1$ [Fig.~\ref{fig:temperature_dependence_alpha}(b)].
-Qualitatively, we can understand this behavior from the fact that the \emph{change in magnetic energy} in a single hopping event fluctuates more for larger $\alpha$.
-Indeed, for infinite temperatures this can be evaluated to yield fluctuations with a standard deviation of ${\rm std}(\Delta E_J) = J \left[1 + 2\alpha^2\right]^{1/2}/2$, which indeed increases with $\alpha$ [see App. \ref{app:magnetic_energy_fluctuations} for details].
-This simple expression, however, underestimates the ratio of $\varepsilon(\alpha = 1) / \varepsilon(\alpha = 0.08) = 3.0 \pm 0.2$ fitted from the insets of Fig.~\ref{fig:temperature_dependence_alpha} by a factor of $\sim 0.6$.
-This discrepancy is presumably due to the fact that one should rather describe the process not at short distance scales but for minute long-wavelength corrections to the thermal background.
+We note that the activation energy is very similar for $\alpha = 0.08$ and $\alpha = 1$.
+Qualitatively, we would} expect the activation energy to be larger at larger $\alpha$, because the \emph{change in magnetic energy} in a single hopping event fluctuates more at larger $\alpha$.
+Indeed, for infinite temperatures this can be evaluated to yield fluctuations with a standard deviation of ${\rm std}(\Delta E_J) = \sqrt{1 + 2\alpha^2}J/2$, which indeed increases with $\alpha$ (see Appendix \ref{app:magnetic_energy_fluctuations} for details).
+This simple expression, however, significantly \emph{overestimates} the ratio of $\varepsilon(\alpha = 1) / \varepsilon(\alpha = 0.08) \simeq 1.13$ fitted from the data in Fig.~\ref{fig:temperature_dependence_alpha} by a factor of $\sim 1.5$.
+This discrepancy is presumably due to the fact that one should rather describe the process not at short distance scales but in terms of minute long-wavelength corrections to the thermal background, akin to what is done in generalized hydrodynamics \cite{Doyon2025}.

 The mere appearance of an Arrhenius relation indicates that we can think of the diffusion process semi-classically in the following way.
 When the dopant moves, it must cross an energy barrier given by the magnetic fluctuations.
 At infinite temperature, the dopant completely disregards this barrier and moves with a diffusion coefficient $D_h(\alpha,\beta J = 0)$.
 As the temperature is lowered, however, it becomes increasingly difficult for the dopant to cross the barrier leading to the exponential reduction in Eq.~\eqref{eq.arrhenius_relation}.
 We believe that this should hold whenever the spin couplings dominate the hopping process, $J / t \gg 1$.
 At intermediate and low values of $J / t$, this simple picture could break down.
 However, this regime is technically challenging to access, because the dopant in this case has a prolonged initial ballistic regime, and so we would need to do computations for increasingly large spin lattices.